Accessibility Statement

 Full Council Meetings

-The next monthly meeting of Kirton in Lindsey Town Council will be held on Wednesday 23rd October 2024 at 7pm in the Diamond Jubilee Town Hall, High Street.
-The Agenda and supporting documentation will be published from Thursday 17th October.
+The next monthly meeting of Kirton in Lindsey Town Council will be held on Wednesday 26th February 2025 at 7pm in the Diamond Jubilee Town Hall, High Street.
+The Agenda and supporting documentation is now published on the Meetings - Minutes and Agendas Page.

 Committees

-The next Promoting Kirton Committee Meeting will be held at the Diamond Jubilee Town Hall on Monday 11th November 2024 at 6:30pm.
-The Agenda will be published on the Meetings - Minutes and Agendas Page from Tuesday 5th November.
+The next Promoting Kirton Committee Meeting will be held at the Diamond Jubilee Town Hall on Monday 10th February 2025 at 6:30pm.
+The Agenda is now published on the Meetings - Minutes and Agendas Page.

-The next General Purposes Committee Meeting will be held at the Diamond Jubilee Town Hall on Monday 11th November 2024 at 7:30pm.
-The Agenda will be published on the Meetings - Minutes and Agendas Page from Tuesday 5th November.
+The next General Purposes Committee Meeting will be held at the Diamond Jubilee Town Hall on Monday 10th February 2025 at 7:30pm.
+The Agenda is now published on the Meetings - Minutes and Agendas Page.

 The next Personnel and Disciplinary Meeting is to be confirmed.
 The Agenda will be published on the Meetings - Minutes and Agendas page three clear days prior to the meeting.